 The photograph collection held at the Air Force Museum of New Zealand comprises two main parts - the RNZAF Official negative collection and photographs that have been donated to the Museum.

 For the first time ever, the public can browse digitised parts of our photograph collection, online.
-Around 5,000 images are currently available, which represents an estimated 0.5% of the total collection.
+Over 12,000 images are currently available, which represents an estimated 0.5% of the total collection.
 More images are being uploaded online every day to our Fotoware database.

 On the Home page you’ll see several albums, including those labelled with the names of bases or stations.
 These contain a sample of RNZAF Official images linked to that particular station or base.
 More of these albums will be added in due course.
 These are all sub-sets, however, of the ‘Search the Collection’ album, which contains everything available to date, so we recommend starting there.

 If you can’t find what you’re looking for, you can either try again later, or contact the Keeper of Photographs so a search can be made of the rest of the photograph collection.
 Any results will be posted on the online database.
 Depending on the number of enquiries being dealt with, response times will vary, and we thank you in advance for your patience.